zethriller/MRB-Updates/README.md

 ---

 ## __To-Do__

+### PAGE 5 SPECIFIC
+* Polish pass of Electrical Melee
+* Polish pass of Experimentation
+* The following Scrapper and Stalker Epic Pools still need to be modified
+  _NOTE: These powersets were shared but now vary in values between Scrapper and Stalker, and so will need to be duplicated and made unique to each_
+  * Leviathan Mastery
+  * Mu Mastery
+  * Soul Mastery
+  * Weapon Mastery
+* Dark Melee damage scales have not yet been applied as the value in Mids differs from the previous value reported in the HC patch notes.
+These sets will need to be reviewed in full.
+* Dark Miasma/Darkness Affinity for Controller, Corruptor, Mastermind, and others were all mirroring Defender values for certain powers.
+This is true for Mids as well (Ranged_Ones provide raw values).
+These need to be changed to the appropriate AT-modifier categories and values reviewed for accuracy.

 ### General
 * Snipe powers may be missing data
 * Water Jet may be missing some data

 ### Power Updates & Fixes
 * Scrapper > Titan Weapons > Defensive Sweep: Correct defense bonus to in-game value of 11.25%

+### Incarnates
+* One or more Lore pet sets appear to be missing (Demons primarily)

 ---